-NFC's investigation is designed to resolve complaints in a prompt, fair and impartial manner.
-The purpose of the investigation and any subsequent hearing or decision is to determine: (1) whether or not the conduct occurred; and (2) if the conduct occurred, what actions NFC will take to end the Sexual Misconduct, eliminate the hostile environment, and prevent its recurrence, which may include imposing sanctions on the respondent and providing remedies for the complainant and broader student population.
+NFC's investigation is designed to resolve Title IX complaints in a prompt, fair and impartial manner.
+The purpose of the investigation and any subsequent hearing or decision is to determine: (1) whether or not the conduct occurred; and (2) if the conduct occurred, what actions NFC will take to end the Sexual Harassment, eliminate the hostile environment, and prevent its recurrence, which may include imposing sanctions on the respondent and providing remedies for the complainant and broader student population.
 NFC's investigation will include the opportunity for both parties to present witnesses and other evidence.
-Since instances of Sexual Misconduct may include possible criminal issues, NFC will, to the extent possible, coordinate with any other ongoing NFC or criminal investigations of the incident and establish appropriate fact-finding roles for each investigator.
+Since instances of Sexual Harassment may include possible criminal issues, NFC will, to the extent possible, coordinate with any other ongoing NFC or criminal investigations of the incident and establish appropriate fact-finding roles for each investigator.

-At the onset of the investigation, the Title IX Coordinator shall assign a neutral investigator after consultation with NFC's senior management and provide the investigator with a copy of the complaint, unless it is evident from the complaint that it does not fall within the confines of these procedures.
-In such a case, the Title IX Coordinator will meet separately with the complainant and respondent to advise them of the decision and the next steps involving the complaint.
+At the onset of the investigation, the Title IX Coordinator shall assign a neutral investigator after consultation with NFC's senior management and provide the investigator with a copy of the complaint, unless it is evident from the complaint that it does not fall within the confines of Title IX.
+In such a case, the Title IX Coordinator will dismiss the complaint and promptly send written notice of the dismissal with the reason(s) for the dismissal simultaneously to the parties.
+Both parties have the right to appeal a dismissal of a formal complaint.

-If the complaint is ultimately forwarded to the investigator because it falls within the confines of these procedures, the contact information of the investigator shall be provided to the complainant and respondent.
-The complainant and respondent must notify the Title IX Coordinator within three (3) business days if there is any conflict of interest with the investigator.
-The Title IX Coordinator will determine whether a conflict exists and, if so, shall assign a different individual to serve as the investigator.
+If the complaint is ultimately forwarded to the investigator because it falls within the confines of Title IX, the contact information of the investigator shall be provided to the complainant and respondent.

-The Title IX Coordinator and/or Deputy Title IX Coordinator shall meet separately with the complainant and respondent as soon as possible after a complaint is received.
+After providing written notice of the complaint, the Title IX Coordinator and/or Deputy Title IX Coordinator shall meet separately with the complainant and respondent as soon as possible after a complaint is received.
 During the meetings, the Title IX Coordinator and/or Deputy Title IX Coordinator will:

-- 1. provide the parties with a copy of NFC's Title IX Policy and Procedures; - 2. explain the investigative and hearing process; - 3. address concerns with confidentiality and rights of each party; - 4. identify whether either party is interested in an informal resolution of the complaint; - 5. explain the role of the Title IX Coordinator and Deputy Title IX Coordinator; - 6. identify available protective measures for the complainant, interim accommodations for the respondent, and available counseling for the complainant and respondent; and - 7. provide the respondent with the name of the complainant (or victim if the complainant is not the victim)(unless confidentiality is requested and deemed appropriate by NFC), the date of the alleged incident, and details regarding the alleged incident.
+- 1. provide the parties with a copy of NFC's Title IX Policy and Procedures; - 2. explain the investigative and hearing process; - 3. address concerns with confidentiality and rights of each party; - 4. identify whether either party is interested in an informal resolution of the complaint; - 5. explain the role of the Title IX Coordinator and Deputy Title IX Coordinator; and - 6. identify available protective supportive measures for the complainant, interim accommodations for the respondent, and available counseling for the complainant and respondent.

-The complainant and respondent may be accompanied at any meeting during the investigation with a representative, including legal counsel; however, any such individual must be retained by the party at their own cost.
-NFC will make available advisors to each party if requested.
-Representatives and legal counsel are prohibited from participating in or interfering with NFC's investigation.
+The complainant and respondent shall each have an advisor of their choosing, who may be an attorney retained at their own cost.
+NFC will provide advisors to each party if requested.
+Advisors are prohibited from interfering with NFC's investigation.